faizanooren/PastPort/README.md

 # PastPort
-Digital Time Capsule:
+Digital Time Capsule that allows the following functions:
-Email-based login and signup system
-User profile update functionality
-Ability to create regular time capsules
-Blog post creation
-Search functionality for users, tags, and dates
-Users can save/bookmark public time capsules
-Send capsules to other users with scheduled delivery Set capsule opening dates
-Configure capsule expiry (auto-delete after a set period or manual deletion) Like public time capsules
-Download capsules as PDF or ZIP files
-Create collaborative capsules with real-time message editing Create encrypted private capsules with password protection Legacy and memorial capsules for leaving messages to loved ones (requires authentication) QR code generation for crowd-sourced capsule contributions Notification system for interactions like likes on public capsules
+Email-based login and signup system, User profile update functionality Ability to create regular time capsules, encrypted private capsules with password protection, collaborative capsules with real-time message editing and legacy and memorial capsules for leaving messages to loved ones (requires authentication).
+These capsules can be made private, delivered via emails to someone (scheduled delivery), or have public accessibility.
+Creators can also set capsule opening dates before which they cannot be opened and configure capsule expiry (auto-delete after a set period or manual deletion).
+They can also download capsules as PDF or ZIP files.
+Users can search and filter capsules based on usernames, capsule titles, tags, and dates.
+Users can save/bookmark and public time capsules.
+Another interesting feature is the QR code generated capsules enabling crowd-sourced capsule contributions, perfect for documenting special events.
+Lastly, users will recieve notifications for interactions like recieving likes on their capsules.